 - Do you really know why you want the job?

 During the last few months, I am delighted that many clients have contacted me to say that they got the job, the promotion, or the pay rise.
-It is great to hear that others have been called for interview against all the odds, and or, has returned to education in order to expand their career opportunities.
+It is great to hear that others have been called for interview against all the odds, and some has returned to education in order to expand their career opportunities.
 It is so wonderful to hear that a student is enjoying their chosen third level or further education course.
 The common denominator usually revolves around the work invested in by the client.
 If you want to make a difference in your life – If you want to change your career path or your education route – then the choice is yours.
 There is no quick fix.
-Coaching combined with determination and work will reap real rewards.
+Engagement with the coaching process, combined with determination and work will reap real rewards.

 Contact Career Coaching Matters for an appointment.
 Mob: 087 608 2694.
 Email: email@example.com